The Relationship Between Diabetes and Dementia

 Next, high levels of blood sugar which can contribute to the onset of diabetes are also a risk factor for the development of Alzheimer’s and other forms of dementia.

-A 2013 study published in the New England Journal of Medicine found that any abnormal elevations in blood sugar — even in people without diabetes — increased the risk of developing dementia.
+A 2013 study published in the New England Journal of Medicine found that any abnormal elevations in blood sugar—even in people without diabetes—increased the risk of developing dementia.

-In addition, medications that bring blood glucose under control like metformin are also linked to a reduction in Alzheimer’s risk in people who already have diabetes.
+In addition, medications that bring blood glucose under control (like metformin) are also linked to a reduction in Alzheimer’s risk in people who already have diabetes.

 Black Americans are at an elevated risk of developing diabetes and Alzheimer’s.
 Since the majority of medical research has been conducted on white individuals, studies are seeking to diversify their participants to better understand this risk factor.
 Meanwhile, poor socioeconomic status which is more common in African American communities is linked to diabetes risk.